-As we all know too well, name–calling, cruel taunts, cyberbullying and physical bullying happen every day to kids across the country.
+As we all know too well, name–calling, cruel taunts, cyberbullying, and physical bullying happen every day to kids across the country.
 When your child is being bullied, it’s hard to concentrate on anything else—all you want to do is make it stop immediately.
-Janet Lehman, MSW explains what you can do to help your child—and what could hurt them in the long run.

 At some point, your child will be picked on or will have his feelings hurt by others.
 We all have our trials and tribulations with our kids, no matter who we are.
 An unavoidable part of living is finding solutions to problems, even when they are not easy or comfortable.

 In my opinion, bullying is a problem that needs to be solved as a family.
 Our son was bullied in middle school and high school.
 We were living in a small rural community where he went to elementary school.
 The elementary school was terrific.
 The teachers were very aware of all the kids and very attentive.
 In some ways, it was an ideal school.

 Unfortunately, they had no junior high or high school in our community, so we had to make the choice to send our son to a large urban school nearby.

 Soon, he started to come home with some very disturbing stories about how other kids were teasing him, calling names, and taunting him.
 These children didn’t have any clear reason why they were bullying our son other than he was the new kid and he was perceived as being different.

 Our son would come home each day with terrible stories about things that had happened.
 My husband, James, and I tried hard not to react too strongly when he talked to us.
 We did not want to seem too upset about it because we really wanted to listen to what our child had to say without making it worse by overreacting.
 We tried to remain as neutral as possible.
 But honestly, we were not always successful.
 Our son was upset and depressed.
 And it broke our hearts.